realPittman/fmovies-crawler/README.md

 Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and deploy it as one package.

-We recommend you tp run this application as Docker containers, instead of running it on your local machine.
+We recommend you to run this application as Docker containers, instead of running it on your local machine.

 If you're not familiar with Docker, [this guide](https://docs.docker.com/get-started/) is a great point to start.